 3. Online Backup Services (Cloud Storage).

-Online backup services are famously dubbed as cloud backup.
-Online backup services are typically exploited by businesses or individuals who want to protect their data from calamities like fire, flood, or other natural or man-made disasters.
+Other ways to backup data include online backup services which are famously dubbed as cloud backup solutions.
+Digital backup services are typically exploited by businesses or individuals who want to protect their data from calamities like fire, flood, or other natural or man-made disasters.

 Against the popular belief, it is not financially as back-breaking.
 The reason being, many companies are using cloud services to stay in the competition, which has the prices to go down.
 So it is not anymore out of your financial reach.